RaviTambade/mysql/README.md

-# 🌱 Welcome to MySQL Learning Journey
+# 🌱 Welcome to the world of Data

 > “Imagine data as seeds, and databases as the fertile soil where they grow into meaningful insights.”
 > — Mentor Ravi Tambade